annaesvensson/yellow-publish/README.md

 <p align="center"><img src="publish-screenshot.png?raw=true" alt="Screenshot"></p>

+## How to install an extension

+[Download ZIP file](https://github.com/annaesvensson/yellow-publish/archive/main.zip) and copy it into your `system/extensions` folder.
+[Learn more about extensions](https://github.com/annaesvensson/yellow-update).

 ## How to make an extension

 Start with a [feature](https://github.com/schulle4u/yellow-helloworld), [language](https://github.com/annaesvensson/yellow-language/tree/main/translations/english) or [theme](https://github.com/annaesvensson/yellow-stockholm).
 This will show you which files are required.
 Every extension needs an `extension.ini` file with extension settings.
 For sophisticated extensions there's an [API for developers](https://datenstrom.se/yellow/help/api-for-developers).
 Please make sure that your extension follows our coding and documentation standards.
 It's not important which standard we use, but that we all use a common one.
 Then you can dive into any extension and find a well-known structure in which you can quickly find your way around.
 Upload your extension to GitHub, let us know if you need help.